apigear-io/performance-checks/README.md

 Have in mind that you need to make sure that executables find all the necessary dlls (either set paths for them or just copy the dlls into the folders).
 Test runner produces reports in main directory.

+### Unreal scenarios
+Unreal (and python) clients are executed exactely with the line that is in the scenario, and the line needs to start with `SHELL`
+One option of running a unreal scenario is running unbaked version, from a uproject: with -game option.
+You can provide the game ini config, to change parameters of the test.
+An example line in the scenario could look like that:
+`SHELL "Path-to-your-unreal-editor/UnrealEditor.exe" "UNREAL_DIR/unreal_tests.uproject" -game -GAMEINI="UNREAL_DIR/TestVarConfigs/MethodAsync_10.ini"`

 ### Changing an API
 Real object with network layer are used for tests.